eladnoor/equilibrator/classic_rxns/source/transamination.rst

 `NADPH + 2-Oxoglutarate + Glutamine ⇌ NADP+ + 2 Glutamate <http://equilibrator.weizmann.ac.il/reaction?query=NADP++%2B+2+L-Glutamate+%3C%3D%3E+NADPH+%2B+2-Oxoglutarate+%2B+L-Glutamine&ph=7.0&ionic_strength=0.1&reactantsCoeff=1.0&reactantsId=C00005&reactantsName=NADPH&reactantsConcentration=1&reactantsConcentrationPrefactor=0.001&reactantsPhase=aqueous&reactantsCoeff=-1.0&reactantsId=C00006&reactantsName=NADP+&reactantsConcentration=1&reactantsConcentrationPrefactor=0.001&reactantsPhase=aqueous&reactantsCoeff=-2.0&reactantsId=C00025&reactantsName=L-Glutamate&reactantsConcentration=1&reactantsConcentrationPrefactor=0.001&reactantsPhase=aqueous&reactantsCoeff=1.0&reactantsId=C00026&reactantsName=2-Oxoglutarate&reactantsConcentration=1&reactantsConcentrationPrefactor=0.001&reactantsPhase=aqueous&reactantsCoeff=1.0&reactantsId=C00064&reactantsName=L-Glutamine&reactantsConcentration=1&reactantsConcentrationPrefactor=0.001&reactantsPhase=aqueous&max_priority=0&submit=Reverse>`_

-This reaction is highly favorable, in part because it couples to the oxidation of NADPH to the reduction of a carbonyl group on 2-oxoglutarate (see the images below and `Bar-Even et al., 2012 <refs.html>`_).
-So by tracing the pathway you can see that it has the net effect of converting ammonia to amines stored on glutamate.
-[1]_
+This reaction is highly favorable, in part because it couples to the oxidation of NADPH to the reduction of a carbonyl group on 2-oxoglutarate (see the images below and :ref:`Bar-Even et al., 2012 <refs>`).
+So by tracing the pathway you can see that it has the net effect of converting ammonia to amines stored on glutamate. [#tra1]_

 The most common way that amino acids are made is by transferring amines from glutamate to the right alpha-keto acid acceptor (as there are several such alpha keto acid compounds).